Helping Institutions Adopt Digital & AI Tools Without Risk or Dependency

 04

-Experiments are launched without a path to institutionalization, budgeting, or ownership.
+Experiments are launched without a path to institutionalization, budgeting, or clear ownership.

 Our approach: capacity before tools